Ketevan-A/macdonalds-add-animation/readme.md

 Once you've completed the task, make a final commit with the message `FINAL` and push your changes directly to this repository.

-## Troubleshooting

-- Ensure your animation works across modern browsers (e.g., Chrome, Firefox, Microsoft Edge).
-- If you run into any issues or have questions, feel free to reach out to Luka at luka@codevelop.io.

-We can’t wait to see your results!
-Pay attention to the details, and good luck! 🐞💻🍀